tables-for-chew/menu/server/READ.md

 **Update a Menu**
 ----
-  Updates one of three meals by restaurant id
+  Updates one menu item by resturant id, item id, and meal

 * **URL**